mateusjunges/laravel-kafka/docs/producing-messages/1-producing-messages.md

 This method returns a `ProducerBuilder` instance, which contains a few methods to configure your kafka producer.
 The following lines describes these methods.

-If you are going to produce a lot of messages to different topics, please use the `asyncPublish` method on the `Junges\Kafka\Facades\Kafka` class
+If you are going to produce a lot of messages to different topics, please use the `asyncPublish` method on the `Junges\Kafka\Facades\Kafka` class:

 ```php
 use Junges\Kafka\Facades\Kafka;